ORGANIC CHEMISTRY

 the simplest alkanes

-The simplest of organic compounds.
-Alkanes are saturated hydrocarbons with the general formula CnH2n+2.
-The first few in the series are methane, ethane, propane, butane, and pentane.
-Lower members in the series are gases; higher members are waxy solids.
-Alkanes are present in natural gas and petroleum.
-They higher members can be cracked to form smaller alkanes and alkenes.
+Alkanes, also known as paraffins, are the simplest of organic compounds.
+They are saturated hydrocarbons that form an homologous series with the general formula CnH2n+2.
+The first few in the series are methane, ethane, propane, and butane; from pentane on they are named after the number of carbon atoms in the molecule.
+Lower members in the series are gases; from pentane (C5H12) to heptadecane (C17H36) they are liquids; higher members are waxy solids.

 Alkanes are converted into other compounds by replacing a hydrogen with other functional groups.
-The most important substitutions for biochemistry are -OH (alcohol), -CHO (aldehyde), -COO-R- (ester, R=alkyl group), -COOH (carboxylic acid), -PO4 (organic phosphate), and -NH2 (amine).
+The most important substitutions for biochemistry are –OH (alcohol), –CHO (aldehyde), –COO –R – (ester, R=alkyl group), –COOH (carboxylic acid), –PO4 (organic phosphate), and –NH2 (amine).

 Cracking